SergioLeonardoMendes/normative_psychiatry/README.md

 ### 1. VBM preprocessing:

 #### 1.1.
 Generate matlab spm12 scripts
- - create a file named all_nii_files.txt containing all files to be VBM processed (file paths must be relative to the spm12 docker container).
+ - Create a file named all_nii_files.txt containing all files to be VBM processed (file paths must be relative to the spm12 docker container).
- - copy files located in src/preprocessing/rawtovbm/ to the same directory of all_nii_files.txt.
+ - Copy files located in src/preprocessing/rawtovbm/ to the same directory of all_nii_files.txt.
- - run the script generate_spm12_scripts.sh.
+ - Run the script generate_spm12_scripts.sh.
- - the generated scripts should look like the ones in src/preprocessing/rawtovbm/abcd/ or src/preprocessing/rawtovbm/bhrcs/.
+ - The generated scripts should look like the ones in src/preprocessing/rawtovbm/abcd/ or src/preprocessing/rawtovbm/bhrcs/.

 #### 1.2.
 BHRCS preprocessing jobs:
  ```bash